Solutions of massive gravity theories in constant scalar invariant geometries: Solutions of the field equations

-Having at our disposal all the homogeneous solutions of MG theories in a formal way, the purpose of this subsection is to perform an analytic example in which we express the invariant forms that define the coordinate system.
-The latter can be achieved algebraically by determining the $GL(3,\mathbb{R})$ matrix which transforms the canonical expression of the structure vector and tensor density into the forms we use and then apply the same transformation to the canonical expression of the invariant one-forms (for example see the table 8.2 of ref. \cite{SKMHH}).
-Another possibility consists into a direct integration of the Cartan equations \eqn{Cartan} defining the invariant vector fields from which we reduce the expression of their dual basis.
-For illustrative purpose we shall perform this calculation in the framework of the non--unimodular $S\, II$ solution, which actually corresponds to the so-called pp-wave AdS \cite{GPS, Moutsopoulos:2012bi}] metric or null warped AdS metric.
+Having at our disposal all the homogeneous solutions of MG theories in a formal way, the purpose of this subsection is to illustrate how to express them in terms of the invariant forms that define the coordinate system.
+This can be achieved in two ways.
+Either algebraically by determining the $GL(3,\mathbb{R})$ matrix which transforms the canonical expression of the structure vector and tensor density in the forms we use or by a direct integration of the Cartan equations \eqn{Cartan} defining the invariant vector fields from which we deduce the expression of their dual basis.\\ For illustrative purpose we now sketch both approaches.
+The first one is performed in the framework of the GMG solution \eqn{III.GMG} obtained from the unimodular $Type\ {III}$ structure tensor density\footnote{Assuming $a\neq 0$.} \eqn{nIII}; the second one for the non--unimodular $S\, II$ solutions, built from the structure tensor density \eqn{structCstSII}.
+To diagonalise and put into the standard form

+the structure tensor density \eqn{nIII} we just have to determine the eigenvalues and the appropriately rescaled eigenvectors of the matrix $n_{III}^{\alpha\,\beta}$ .
+The eigenvalues are given by the three real, distinct (and non vanishing) roots $\lambda^{(p)}$ of the polynomial

+For positive values of $a$, we always have two eigenvalues negative and one positive ; it is the converse for negative $a$.
+The corresponding eigenvectors can be chosen proportional to

+They may be used to diagonalise $n_{III}^{\alpha\,\beta}$ and lead, at an intermediate step, to the diagonal matrix :